dotnet/Silk.NET/documentation/proposals/Proposal - Windowing 3.0.md

     /// <param name="icon">The window icon variants to set.</param>
     /// <returns>A value indicating whether the operation was successful.</returns>
     bool TrySetIcon(WindowIconVariants icon);
 }

+public abstract partial class Surface
+{
+    /// <summary>
+    /// Gets the window in which the surface is rendering.
+    /// </summary>
+    public virtual ISurfaceWindow?
+Window { get; }
+}
 ```